weewoo2636/video_game_rating_predictor/README.md

 # Video Game Rating Predictor

-This program was made to help a fictional game development studio to maximize the customer satisfaction of their next game, by creating a video game rating predictor, that could help the studio make a better decision.
+This project was made to help a fictional game development studio to maximize the customer satisfaction of their next game, by creating a video game rating predictor, that could help the studio make a better decision.
 The model got a 0.21 r2-score, which taught me the importance of feature engineering.

 ## Acknowledgements